All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Injection Site Reactions

 Localized redness, swelling, or mild itching at the injection site is the single most common side effect.
 It occurs because the subcutaneous tissue reacts to the needle and the injected solution.
-This is not an allergic response in most cases and can be minimized by rotating injection sites with each dose.
+This isn't an allergic response in most cases and can be minimized by rotating injection sites with each dose.

 Headaches